CCulkins/Intro_IP_Week4/README.md

 ## Known Bugs

-_There are two known bugs.
-Neither the price information, or the pizza amount alert display._
+_The pizza amount alert does not display._

 ## Support and contact details
 _Anyone may contact me about this program using the information listed below._